 The route is of medium difficulty and requires a bit of stamina!

 - This route takes about 6 hours to complete.
 We recommend setting off before 10 a.m. so you can be on the last pass by 3:30 p.m.
-This will get you to the end of the route before the lifts close.

 - Check the weather before heading out.
 If the weather conditions are bad (e.g. blowing snow and strong wind), some lifts may be closed.